satria-mitra/Plant-Monitor/README.md

-# Plant Monitor project
+# Lily - Plant Monitoring project that watch her conditions and sending messages to cheer her up
-This repository is CASA0014 Connected Environment project for plant monitor, workshop no.2
+This repository is CASA0014 Connected Environment project for plant monitor, workshop no.2.

 # Overview
-This project is based on Plant Monitor that could monitor a plant conditions such as temperature, humidity and soil mosture, send this data to MQTT CE server via wifi and display live data via webserver and from Grafana.
+This project is based on [CASA CE Plant Monitor](https://github.com/ucl-casa-ce/casa0014/tree/main/plantMonitor) that could monitor a plant conditions such as temperature, humidity and soil mosture, send this data to MQTT CE server via wifi and display live data via webserver and from Grafana.

-I add another function to display those parameters to OLED Display and also add a function to display message from a subscribed topic so I can communicate with my plant.
+## Features added V.1
+Some cool features that has been implemented are :
+- Subscribing to a topic `student/CASA0014/ucfnmut/forLily` and sending the messages to Lily
+- Displaying the message on OLED Display

 ## Prerequisites